sagemath/trac_to_gh/Issue 8302.md

 # Issue 8302: cubical complexes, delta complexes, and more

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8302

 Original creator: jhpalmieri